Here Are Your 2017 Billboard Music Award Winners

 Desiigner, “Panda”

-Zay Hilfigerr & Zayion McCall, “JuJu On That Beat (TZ Anthem)
+Zay Hilfigerr & Zayion McCall, “JuJu on That Beat (TZ Anthem)

 Rae Sremmurd Featuring Gucci Mane, “Black Beatles”